SteUhl/test2/episodes/08creatingwebsites.md

 On the right side we want to add an icon that leed to the GitHub page of the project.
 As a footer we simply add a textblock in the center.
 It will contain the names of our authors as well as their universities.

-When we add all this information into our YAML file, it could look somewhat like this:
+When we add all this information into our YAML file, it should look somewhat like this:

 ``` {YAML}
 website: